-- 8. For line 8, NERC Region, enter the NERC region in which the plant is located. - 9.
-For line 9, Name of Water Source, enter the name of the principal source from which cooling water for thermal-electric plants and water for generating power for hydroelectric plants is directly obtained.
-If more than one water source is (will be) used, enter the name(s) of the other sources of water in SCHEDULE 7, COMMENTS.
-Enter "Municipality" if the water is from a municipality.
-Enter "wells" if water is from wells.
-Enter "NA" for planned facilities for which the water source is not known. - 10.
-For line 10, Steam Plant Status, and line 11, Steam Plant Type, verify the appropriate status and type for completing Schedule 6, Boiler information.
-If either is incorrect, contact EIA. - 11.
+- 12. For line 10, Steam Plant Status, and line 11, Steam Plant Type, enter the appropriate status and type if this plant is a combustible-fueled steam generators, including heat recovery steam generators with duct firing and combustible renewable-fueled generators. - 13.
 For line 12, Primary Purpose of the Plant, enter the North American Industry Classification System (NAICS) code that best describes the primary purpose of the reporting plant.
 Electric utility plants will generally use code 22.
 Independent power producers whose sole or primary business is the sale of electricity will also generally use code 22.
-For industrial and commercial generators whose primary business is an industrial or commercial process (e.g., paper mills, refineries, chemical plants, etc.), use Table 2 in these instructions to determine the code. - 12.
-Line 13, Does this plant have Federal Energy Regulatory Commission (FERC) Qualifying Facility (QF) Cogenerator Status?
-Check "Yes" or "No"; if "Yes" provide all QF docket numbers granted to the facility. - 13.
-Line 14, Does this plant have Federal Energy Regulatory Commission (FERC) Qualifying Facility (QF) Small Power Producer Status?
-Check "Yes" or "No"; if "Yes" provide all QF docket numbers granted to the facility. - 14.
-Line 15, Does this plant have Federal Energy Regulatory Commission (FERC) Qualifying Facility (QF) Exempt Wholesale Generator Status?
-Check "Yes" or "No"; if "Yes" provide all QF docket numbers granted to the facility. - 15.
-For line 16, Owner of Transmission/Distribution Facilities, enter the name of the owner of the transmission or distribution facilities to which the plant is interconnected and the grid voltage at the point of interconnection.
+For industrial and commercial generators whose primary business is an industrial or commercial process (e.g., paper mills, refineries, chemical plants, etc.), use Table 2 in these instructions to determine the code. - 14.
+For line 13, Does this plant have Federal Energy Regulatory Commission (FERC) Qualifying Facility (QF) Cogenerator Status?, check "Yes" or "No"; if "Yes" provide all QF docket numbers granted to the facility.
+Please do not include the prefix (e.g. QF, EWG, etc.) when entering the docket numbers.
+Only include the numerical portion of the docket number, including dashes. - 15.
+For line 14, Does this plant have Federal Energy Regulatory Commission (FERC) Qualifying Facility (QF) Small Power Producer Status?, check "Yes" or "No"; if "Yes" provide all QF docket numbers granted to the facility.
+Please do not include the prefix (e.g. QF, EWG, etc.) when entering the docket numbers.
+Only include the numerical portion of the docket number, including dashes. - 16.
+For line 15, Does this plant have Federal Energy Regulatory Commission (FERC) Qualifying Facility (QF) Exempt Wholesale Generator Status?, check "Yes" or "No"; if "Yes" provide all QF docket numbers granted to the facility.
+Please do not include the prefix (e.g. QF, EWG, etc.) when entering the docket numbers.
+Only include the numerical portion of the docket number, including dashes. - 17.
+For line 16a, Owner of Transmission/Distribution Facilities, enter the name of the current owner of the transmission or distribution facilities to which the plant is interconnected.
+If the plant is interconnected to multiple owners, enter the name of the principal owner and list the other owners and their roles in SCHEDULE 7.
+COMMENTS. - 18.
+For line 16b, Grid Voltage (in kilovolts), enter the grid voltage at the point of interconnection to the transmission/distribution facilities.
+If the plant is interconnected to multiple transmission/distribution facilities, enter the highest grid voltage and list the other grid voltages in SCHEDULE 7.
+COMMENTS.